A SpaceX rocket will soon crash into the moon after ‘chaotic orbit’ for 7 years, experts say

 Space junk and debris has long been an issue.
 The Associated Press reported last fall that NASA tracks about 20,000 pieces of space junk, including old and broken satellites.
 NASA abruptly called off a spacewalk shortly before it was set to begin in November after receiving a notification that space junk could threaten the astronauts outside the International Space Station.
 The notice came weeks after Russia fired a missile that destroyed a dead satellite, polluting low Earth orbit with more than 1,500 pieces of debris that forced the astronauts and cosmonauts to evacuate the space station and board their spacecraft in case they had to flee.

-A NASA spokesperson did not immediately return a request for comment.
+A NASA spokesman did not immediately return a request for comment.

 Private space companies have had other notable instances of space junk hitting the moon.
-In April 2019, Bersheet, the lunar lander for Israel Aerospace Industries, became the first private spacecraft to land on the moon.
-But when Bersheet crashed, the lunar lander spilled thousands of tardigrades — microscopic animals also known as water bears that are regarded as the toughest animals on the planet — onto the moon, according to WIRED.
+In April 2019, Beresheet, the lunar lander for Israel Aerospace Industries, became the first private spacecraft to land on the moon.
+But when Beresheet crashed, the lunar lander spilled thousands of tardigrades — microscopic animals also known as water bears that are regarded as the toughest animals on the planet — onto the moon, according to Wired.

 McDowell said he hopes lawmakers will give the same amount of attention to space junk in deep orbit as they have in recent years for space junk floating near the planet.